To figure out where the Delta variant has been found in the UK, surge testing is taking place around the country.

 Those living in areas of concern will have been alerted that surge testing is taking place.
 This is either conducted by door-to-door healthcare workers or personally, with a lateral flow test and if positive, a follow-up PCR test.
 Researchers have also outlined new symptoms of the Delta variant for people to look out for.

-The NHS has also been working to call up more people for their first vaccination.
-Recently, in Bolton alone, 6,200 people had their first jab early.
-The rise in new variants is also partially why children may get the Covid vaccine soon as although they are rarely unwell themselves, young people can pass on the virus to others.
+The NHS has also been working to call up more people for their first and second vaccinations.
+Earlier this month in Bolton alone, 6,200 people had their first jab early.
+The rise in new variants is also partially why children may get the Covid vaccine soon, as although they are rarely unwell themselves, young people can pass on the virus to others.

 Health Secretary Matt Hancock confirmed the growing danger of the new variant.
 He said, “We must be humble in the face of this virus.
 We’ve all learnt over the past year that in a pandemic, we must not just look at where we are today but where the evidence shows we may be in weeks and months down the track.”